-Interest income on available-for-sale securities and loans held for investment is recognized over the life of the investment using the effective interest method.
-Interest income on available for sale securities and loans held for investment is recognized using the effective interest method as described by SFAS No. 91, Accounting for Nonrefundable Fees and Costs Associated with Originating or Acquiring Loans and Initial Direct Costs of Leases, for securities of high credit quality and Emerging Issues Task Force No. 99-20, Recognition of Interest Income and Impairment on Purchased and Retained Beneficial Interests in Securitized Financial Assets, for all other securities.
+Interest income on available-for-sale securities and loans held for investment is recognized over the life of the investment using the effective interest method as described by SFAS No. 91, Accounting for Nonrefundable Fees and Costs Associated with Originating or Acquiring Loans and Initial Direct Costs of Leases, for securities of high credit quality and Emerging Issues Task Force No. 99-20, Recognition of Interest Income and Impairment on Purchased and Retained Beneficial Interests in Securitized Financial Assets, for all other securities.
 Income recognition is suspended for loans when, in the opinion of management, a full recovery of income and principal becomes doubtful.
 Income recognition is resumed when the loan becomes contractually current and performance is demonstrated to be resumed.